CharvakaSynapse/Deep-Learning-Fundamental/README.md

 ## Suggested Reading

-To dive deeper into theory and practical foundations of optimization in deep learning, consider these references:
+To dive deeper into the theory and mathematical foundations of optimization in deep learning, consider these resources:

 - **Christopher M. Bishop** – *Deep Learning: Foundations and Concepts* (2023)
 - **Marc Peter Deisenroth, A. A. Faisal, and Cheng Soon Ong** – *Mathematics for Machine Learning*
 - **Kevin P. Murphy** – *Probabilistic Machine Learning: An Introduction* (Volume 1, 2023)
--**Benoit Liquet, Sarat Moka, and Yoni Nazarathy** – *Mathematical Engineering of Deep Learning*
+- **Benoit Liquet, Sarat Moka, and Yoni Nazarathy** – *Mathematical Engineering of Deep Learning*